documize/community/README.md

 # Documize Community Edition

+## The mission

+To bring software development inspired features to the world of documenting -- refactoring, importing, testing, linting, metrics, PRs, versioning....

 ## What is it?

-Documize is an intelligent document environment (IDE) for creating, securing and sharing documents -- everything yoyu need in one place.
+Documize is an intelligent document environment (IDE) for creating, securing and sharing documents -- everything you need in one place.

 ## Why should I care?

-Because maybe like us you are tired of:
+Because maybe like us, you might be tired of:

 * juggling WYSIWYG editors, wiki software and various document related solutions
-* playing email tennis with document versions, contributions and feedback
+* playing document related email tennis with contributions, versions and feedback
 * sharing not-so-secure folders with external participants

 Sound familiar?
 Read on.